fyrkov/refcards/AWS/DatabaseMigrationService.md

 ### Database Migration Service (DMR)

 AWS Database Migration Service helps you migrate databases to AWS quickly and securely.\
+AWS DMS enables you to seamlessly migrate data from supported sources to
+* relational databases
+* data warehouses
+* streaming platforms: Amazon Managed Streaming of Kafka (Amazon MSK)
+* and other data stores in AWS cloud

-The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.\
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.

 Use cases:
 * Homogeneous Database Migrations: Oracle -> Oracle